Got Pipe Problems?

 Hammond Services is now offering a Permanent Sewer Repair System

-What is CIPP Lateral Lining & Why Do It?
+What is Cured-in-place-pipe (CIPP) Lateral Lining & Why Do It?

 As a building ages, so too does the infrastructure serving the building such as water, sewer, electric service, hardscapes, and structures.
 Some age faster due to outside forces acting on them, while others remain unaffected for decades.
 When roots find their way to the sanitary drain system, and you are approaching the design life of the drain systems, temporary measures such as cleaning the roots out or killing them with herbicides end with a final collapse of the sanitary sewer.